Home ยป Blog ยป Nature Study ยป Why Audubon Are the Best Field Guides for Homeschoolers

 Why Audubon Are the Best Field Guides for Homeschoolers

-Homeschoolers who want to enjoy serious nature study often ask me, “Which are the best field guides?”
+Homeschoolers who want to enjoy serious nature study often ask, “Which are the best field guides?”

-I do have favorites and I’ll be sure to tell you in just a minute, but first you should know that you have lots of really wonderful options.
-Most likely, you won’t go wrong if you choose field guides that appeal to you for one reason or another.
+I have favorites, and I’ll be sure to tell you in just a minute, but first, you should know that you have many wonderful options.
+You won’t go wrong if you choose field guides that appeal to you for one reason or another.

 There are lots of great field guides out there, but one series is my top pick for homeschooling!

-If you have younger children, pictures and succinct, kid-friendly information is helpful.
-Older children who are already interested in nature topics, will appreciate a field guide with several pictures of specimens and thorough explanations.
-Luckily, you can find field guides for each of these needs and everything in between.
+Pictures and succinct, kid-friendly information are helpful for younger children.
+Older children who are already interested in nature topics will appreciate a field guide with several pictures of specimens and thorough explanations.
+Luckily, there are field guides for these needs and everything in between.

-In order to find the field guides that work best for your family, I always suggest that you borrow various types from the library and give them a try.
-Once you find the ones you love, consider investing in a shelf full so you have them available whenever the opportunity or interest strikes for nature study.
+To find the best field guides for your family, borrow various types from the library and try them.
+Once you find the ones you love, consider investing in a shelf full to have them available whenever the opportunity or interest strikes for nature study.

 Purchasing field guides is an investment.
-As I considered putting money into a collection, it was important to me that the books could be used by multiple ages for years to come.
-It was also important to me that we could view vivid pictures for identification and have plenty of information available to us if we needed it.
+When considering putting money into a collection, it’s important that the books can be used by multiple ages for years.
+It’s also important that children can view vivid pictures for identification and have plenty of information available about the specimens.

 The Best Field Guides

-They’re durable.
-This would be very important to me even if I didn’t have three children who want to handle the books after they’ve romped in the creek or dug a critter out of the dirt!
-The vinyl cover can be wiped off easily and is less likely to get bent while traveling around in nature bags.
+This would be very important to me even if I didn’t have three children who wanted to handle the books after romping in the creek or digging a critter out of the dirt.
+The vinyl cover can be wiped off easily and is less likely to get bent while traveling in nature bags.
 Plus, the pages are also tightly bound.
-In fact, I’ve never had one of the Audubon guides lose a page or break at the binding.
+I’ve never had one of the Audubon guides lose a page or break at the binding.

-They’re small enough to fit into a nature bag, but big enough to have very clear pictures.
-Both points are incredibly helpful on almost every occasion.
+Small enough to fit into a nature bag but big enough to have clear pictures, both are incredibly helpful on almost every occasion.

-They’re thorough.
-It’s hard to be thorough in the world of nature because God is so awesome and creative!
+It’s hard to be thorough in nature because God is so awesome and creative!
 But, even though the books can’t cover everything, I’ve found them to be quite helpful for identifying most things.

-They’re organized.
 When field guides are organized well, they are much easier to use.
-It doesn’t take us any time to figure out where to look in the book for a certain colored nature object or a certain size.
+It doesn’t take us any time to figure out where to look in the book for a certain colored nature object or size.
 Pictures are categorized in the front half of the book with a very clear system that makes it so easy that children can locate things without much help.
-In the back of the book you find detailed descriptions about each nature object such as – size, color, texture, range, season and much more.
+In the back of the book, you find detailed descriptions of each nature object, such as – size, color, texture, range, season, and much more.

 National Audubon Society Field Guide to North American Wildflowers--E: Eastern Region - Revised Edition (National Audubon Society Field Guides)National Audubon Society Field Guide to North American Wildflowers: Western RegionAudubon Society Field Guide to North American Trees: Eastern RegionNational Audubon Society Field Guide to North American Trees--W: Western Region (National Audubon Society Field Guides)National Audubon Society Field Guide to North American Birds: Eastern Region, Revised EditionNational Audubon Society Field Guide to North American Birds, Western RegionNational Audubon Society Field Guide to North American Mammals (National Audubon Society Field Guides)National Audubon Society Field Guide to Reptiles and Amphibians: North America (National Audubon Society Field Guides)National Audubon Society Field Guide to Insects and Spiders: North America (National Audubon Society Field Guides)The National Audubon Society Field Guide to North American ButterfliesNational Audubon Society Field Guide to Fishes: North AmericaNational Audubon Society Field Guide to Rocks and Minerals: North America (National Audubon Society Field Guides)Field Guide to the Night Sky (National Audubon Society Field Guides)

-Let me help you find a good use for all the wonderful field guides you will be collecting!
-Whether you want to dig deep into a nature study topic or you simply want grab-n-go ideas for quick nature walks, you can find anything you need in the Our Journey Westward Shop!
+Find a good use for all the wonderful field guides you will collect!
+Whether you want to dig deep into a nature study topic or need grab-n-go ideas for quick nature walks, browse plenty of options in the Our Journey Westward Shop!

-Here’s a sampling of the more than 30 curriculum options you can find!
+Here’s a sampling of the more than 30 curriculum options!

 Other Posts You Might Enjoy